Lesson Options & Pricing

 Healthy, expressive vocal work

 In each lesson, I guide students toward gentle, age-appropriate vocal habits, including posture, breathing, and simple vocal exercises.
-Singing is always connected to real music, not isolated drills, so it feels expressive and meaningful.

 Younger students often focus on: